 The Piazza Roma is the main town square and is dominated by the Romanesque Parish Church of Santa Maria Assunta in Monteriggioni (Church of Saint Mary).
 This building best preserves the village’s medieval character.
 It was built between 1213 and the year of the foundation of Castello Monteriggioni.
 On June 10, 1235, within the church, the delegates of the municipalities of Siena and Poggibonsi accepted the conditions of peace with the Florentines.
 It became a parish church at the end of the thirteenth century.
 It was used for religious and civil services until the early fourteenth century.

 The church has a single rectangular room.
-The façade is simple and has a beautiful portal with a stone arch surmounted by a circular opening.
+The façade is simple, featuring a beautiful portal with a stone arch surmounted by a circular opening.
 The interior was renovated in modern times and has plastered walls and vaulted ceilings.
-The church houses a bell from 1299 and a painting of the seventeenth century with the Madonna del Rosario.
+The church houses a bell from 1299 and a seventeenth-century painting of the Madonna del Rosario.

-A few of the houses in Castello Monteriggioni were once owned by local nobles, gentry, and wealthy merchants facing into the piazza; some are in the Renaissance style.
-They are fronted by the other houses and small businesses of the town.
+Local nobles, gentry, and wealthy merchants once owned several houses in Castello Monteriggioni.
+Some face into the piazza, and some are in the Renaissance style.
+The other houses and small businesses of the town face them.

 Off the main piazza, smaller streets give way to the public garden.
-These gardens provided vital food during battles and sieges when enemies attacked or gathered around the walls.
+These gardens provided vital food supplies during battles and sieges when enemies attacked or surrounded the walls.
 Its military function ceased in the mid-sixteenth century, when the entire Sienese State, of which the village was part, was annexed to the Florentine one.

 A few steps into the gates, you’re already in the heart of the village, the Piazza Roma.
-Though a small village, you will immediately note it is full of charm and character.
+Although it is a small town, you will immediately notice that it is full of charm and character.

-The Monteriggioni in Arme museum features medieval and Renaissance weapons and armor reproductions.
+The Monteriggioni in the Arme Museum features medieval and Renaissance weapons and armor reproductions.
 There are illustrations of accurate models of siege weapons.
-Each room is dedicated to a specific moment in Monteriggioni history, within which the pieces on display are contextualized.
+Each room is dedicated to a specific moment in Monteriggioni’s history, within which the pieces on display are contextualized.
 You can also handle and wear some weapons and armor in particular museum areas.
-The informational panels offer the visitor a short but thorough immersion in history.
+The informational panels offer visitors a concise yet comprehensive immersion in history.
 The museum has placards in both Italian and English.
 There is a fee to enter, which includes entry to the outer walls.

-Check out the Two Portes; the Porta Franca (or Porta Romea), which looks toward Rome, and the Porta San Giovanni (or Florentine gate), which looks toward Florence.
+Check out the Two Portes: the Porta Franca (also known as Porta Romea), which faces Rome, and the Porta San Giovanni (also known as the Florentine Gate), which faces Florence.

-A tower is available to visit as well for a small fee.
+A tower is also available for a small fee to visit.
 It is a tight space and has limited visibility.
 In hindsight, we would have skipped it.

 The Fortified Walls

 The outer walls of the fortified city are accessible to visitors.
-Today you can walk on modern metal and glass walkways with two different balconies at the top of the wall circuit.
+Today, you can walk on modern metal and glass walkways with two different balconies at the top of the wall circuit.
 Initially, these would have been wood.
-The elevation provides breathtaking views of the town and the countryside’s rolling hills towards Chianti and Valdelsa.
+The elevation offers breathtaking views of the town and the countryside’s rolling hills, extending towards Chianti and Valdelsa.
 If you take a moment, it is possible to imagine soldiers guarding here long ago.

-There are two sections of walls you can climb.
-If you only want to climb one, choose the southern section (near the main town entrance at Porta Franca).
+There are two sections of the wall you can climb.
+If you only want to climb one, choose the southern section (near the central town entrance at Porta Franca).
 It’s larger and has the most scenic views of the two.
-The ticket price is part of the Monteriggioni at the Arme museum entrance.
+The ticket price is included in the Monteriggioni admission at the Arme museum entrance.

 Shopping

-There are several cute shops with local products, including wine and olive oils, honey, jam, jewelry, artisan crafts, and tourist souvenirs.
+There are several charming shops featuring local products, including wine, olive oil, honey, jam, jewelry, artisanal crafts, and tourist souvenirs.
 You will also find a ceramics and leather shop.

 Annual Festival